garenthoms/garenthoms.github.io/README.md

     - Proprietary Customer Pwa App: A high-speed Digital Flyer that sits directly on your customers' phone home screens
     - Workflow Calibration: Custom setup of your Telegram data pipeline for 100% reliability.

+**Ps:** If you would like to **Self-Manage Your Own Deals**, I can deploy my Proprietary Marketing Infrastructure and give you Access via Google Sheet for you or your staff to edit and manage deals directly.